hd2s/hd2s/README.md

 ## About Me 🤠

 Greetings!
-I'm Harsh, a software engineer with expertise in JS and Python.
-Below you can check out my projects.
+I'm Harsh, a CS Grad at the University of Auckland.